inspektor-gadget/kubecon-na-2024/hands-on.md

 In this hands-on session, you will learn how to write a gadget that collects statistics about TCP connections.
-In particular, the gadget should keep track of the number of bytes sent and received by each TCP connection.
+In particular, the gadget should keep track of the number of bytes sent and received by each TCP container.

 For time constraints, we will provide you with a gadget that is almost complete and your task is to have fun completing it!

 ## Environment setup

-TODO: Add instructions to set up the environment.
+We prepared a set of virtual machines with all the dependencies ready for this contribfest.
+We'll give you instruction on the section to connec to them.

 ## Walking through the eBPF code

-The eBPF code is available in the `task/program.bfp.c` file.
+The eBPF code is available in the `task/program.bpf.c` file.
 Let's walk through it to understand what it does:

 - [Data source and map definition](#data-source-and-map-definition)